VishanOberoi/FineTuningForTheGPUPoor/README.md

 To get started, you will need the following:
 - Hugging Face Account with Authentication Token
-- Permission to access the Llama Model (a gated model)
+- Permission to access the Llama Model (a gated model).
+Fill the form [here](https://llama.meta.com/llama-downloads/) (You should get a mail within about half an hour)
 - A dataset for your model to learn from (or you can create one - process mentioned [here](Data_Prep.ipynb)
 - Ngrok Account with Authentication Token (if you want to see a frontend)